-State Legislature of Alabama in 1984.
-In addition, our tribe is a voting member of: (1) the Alabama Indian Affairs Commission and (2) the National Congress of American Indians, the oldest and largest organization representing American Indian Tribes in the United States.
+The Piqua Shawnee Tribe is a voting member of: (1) the Alabama Indian Affairs Commission and (2) the National Congress of American Indians, the oldest and largest organization representing both federal and state recognized American Indian Tribes in the United States and Canada.

-The National Conference of State Legislatures lists us as an American Indian Tribe that has been recognized by a formal legislative process by the State of Alabama.
+The National Conference of State Legislatures lists the Piqua Shawnee Tribe as an American Indian Tribe that has been recognized by a formal legislative process by the State of Alabama.

 Pursuant to 25 C.F.R.
 309.2 (e)(1) and (2), the United States Department of Interior, for purposes of the Indian Arts and Craft Act of 1990, defines Indian Tribe as: (1) Any Indian Tribe ... which is recognized as eligible for ... services provided by the United States to Indians ... or (2) Any Indian group that has been formally recognized as an Indian Tribe by a State legislature or by a State commission or similar organization legislatively vested with State tribal recognition authority.